annaspiers/PRISMATIC/README.md

 - `normalize_laz`: normalize laz files
 - `clip_lidar_by_plots`: clip the laz/tif files given plots in processed vegetation structure and save to output
 - `preprocess_biomass`: process biomass and save to output
+- `preprocess_lad`: process Leaf Area Density and save to output

 The final result is at `data_path/site/year/output`.